 Rolex Oyster Perpetual Datejust 31 in 18 ct white gold featuring a white mother-of-pearl diamond-set dial and a President bracelet

-Diamonds add just the right amount of lustre to this Datejust 31 from all the elements, including the 18 ct white gold of the 31 mm case and President bracelet, to distinguish the owner in meetings and professional settings.
-Alongside the diamond-set hour markers on the mother-of-pearl dial, the bezel is also fully set with 36 diamonds, whose elegance belies the gemmology expertise and gem-setting skills at the Rolex manufacture.
-The gem-setters work with tweezers to handle trapeze-cut diamonds, each the size of a pinhead.
+Diamonds add just the right amount of lustre to this Datejust 31 with its many refined touches, including the 18 ct white gold of the 31 mm case and President bracelet that distinguish the owner in meetings and professional settings.
+Alongside the diamond-set hour markers on the mother-of-pearl dial, the bezel is also fully set with 46 diamonds, whose elegance testifies to the gemmology expertise and gem-setting skills at the Rolex manufacture.
+The gem-setters work with tweezers to handle brilliant-cut diamonds, each the size of a pinhead.
 To get each diamond to sit at the right height on the bezel, they must manually excavate a tiny bit of metal from the cavity.
 This process is then repeated, three times on average, until the table of the stone – its topmost facet – is perfectly aligned with its neighbour.
 Furthermore, in terms of the dimensions of the diamonds, Rolex tolerates variances of no more than 2 hundredths of a millimetre, which is around a quarter of the diameter of a human hair.
-Once finished, 36 diamonds will form the perfectly uniform, radiant circle of the watch’s gem-set bezel.
+Once finished, 46 diamonds will form the perfectly uniform, radiant circle of the watch’s gem-set bezel.
 This bezel alone illustrates the wide range of skills and know-how mastered in-house by Rolex.

 The Datejust 31 is fitted with the self-winding calibre 2236, featuring a Perpetual rotor that ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 It offers a power reserve of approximately 55 hours.